 - Lent (n.)

-the compound probably refers to the increasing daylight.
-Cf. similar form evolution in Dutch lente (Middle Dutch lentin), German Lenz (Old High German lengizin) "spring."
-Church sense of "period between Ash Wednesday and Easter" is peculiar to English.
+Compare similar form evolution in Dutch lente (Middle Dutch lentin), German Lenz (Old High German lengizin) "spring."
+But the Church sense is peculiar to English.
+The -en in Lenten (n.) was perhaps mistaken for an affix.